ickb/proposal/README.md

 #### Melt Owned Owner

-In the second transaction, the input contains both the owned cell and the owner cell.
+In the Melt transaction, the input contains both the owned cell and the owner cell.
 If one of the two is missing the script does't validate.

 **Example of withdrawal phase 2 using Owned Owner:**